Online Statistical Inference in Decision-Making with Matrix Context: Online Decision Making and Low-Rank Estimation

 We first discuss the necessity of applying the inverse weighting to compensate for the bias caused by the adaptive distribution of $a_t$.
 Then we discuss the necessity of renormalizing $\Usgd_{i,t-1}$ and $\Vsgd_{i,t-1}$ at each time $t$.
 Finally, we demonstrate that Algorithm \ref{alg:sgd update practice} only requires computing the SVD for an $r \times r$ matrix instead of a $d_1 \times d_2$ matrix at each iteration for re-normalization, which makes our algorithm computationally efficient.

-As the SGD update is implemented under the matrix contextual bandit setting, the samples are collected through the action $a_t$ according to our decision-making policy at each time.
+As the SGD update is implemented under the online decision-making setting, the samples are collected through the action $a_t$ according to our decision-making policy at each time.
 This implies that the sample used for each update is not collected randomly but based on the “past experience'' inherited in the distribution of $a_t$.
 Since the action $a_t$ determines either $(\Usgd_{1,t},\Vsgd_{1,t})$, or $(\Usgd_{0,t},\Vsgd_{0,t})$ to be updated at time $t$, we need to eliminate this bias so that the estimation for both $i=0$ and $1$ can be treated equally.
-Inspired by \cite{chen2021sgd}, we apply the inverse weight that serves as a distribution correction that compensates for the aforementioned bias.
-If we denote $\mathcal{F}_{t}$ as the filtration generated by all the historical randomness up to time $t$, i.e., $\mathcal{F}_t = \sigma ( X_1, a_1, y_1, X_2...,X_t,a_t, y_t )$, we can see that the inverse weight actually eliminates the effect of the adaptive distribution of $a_t$ by the fact $\mathbb{E}\left [I\{a_t = i\} | X_t, \mathcal{F}_{t-1} \right] = i\pi_t + (1-i)(1 - \pi_t)$.
+Inspired by \cite{chen2021sgd}, we apply the inverse weight that serves as a distribution correction that compensates for the aforementioned bias using the fact $\mathbb{E}\left [I\{a_t = i\} | X_t, \mathcal{F}_{t-1} \right] = i\pi_t + (1-i)(1 - \pi_t)$.